And how we’re working on a 5th: Pet Tech for Dog Health!

 We can’t wait to apply computer vision to be able to advance pet health for the 900 million dogs worldwide – in fact, we are actively building the DIG labs app, a quick, handy 10-second wellness check!
 Sign up here to be one of the first to try!

-Interested in diving into the deep end on Computer Vision?
+Interested in diving into the deep end on about Computer Vision?
 Visit and follow our tech blog where we love to geek out on all things machine learning and science.